MicrosoftDocs/windows-itpro-docs/windows/manage/appv-auto-batch-sequencing.md

     - **&lt;Installer&gt;.** The file name for the app executable.
 This will typically be an .exe or .msi file.

-    - **&lt;InstallerOptions&gt;.** The command-line options required for the app installation. <!-- [Liz] What are the options here? -->
+    - **&lt;InstallerOptions&gt;.** The command-line options required for the app installation. <!-- [Liz] Add the command-line improvements section as a subheading here -->

     - **&lt;TimeoutInMinutes&gt;.** The maximum time interval that the cmdlet should wait for sequencing to complete.
-You can enter a different value for each app, based on the size and complexity of the app itself. <!-- [Liz] Is this optional? -->
+You can enter a different value for each app, based on the size and complexity of the app itself.

     - **&lt;Cmdlet&gt;.** Determines whether the sequencer uses the cmdlet or the App-V Sequencer interface. **True** tells the sequencer to use cmdlet-based sequencing, while **False** tells the sequencer to use the App-V Sequencer interface.
 You can use both the cmdlet and the interface together in the same ConfigFile, for different apps.

-    - **&lt;Enabled&gt;.** Allows the app to be sequenced by either the cmdlet or the App-V Sequencer interface. <!-- [Liz] Guessing.
-This wasn't called out in the text. -->
+    - **&lt;Enabled&gt;.** Indicates whether the app is included in the batch process.
+You can include as many apps as you want in the batch file, but optionally enable only a few of them.

         **Example:**